ReynaldAdolphe/Learning-Eclipse/README.md

 # Learning-Eclipse
-Exercise files for my course Learning Eclipse.
-Get course here http://bit.ly/2LKe9OA      Eclipse is an essential tool for developers—it's not only an integrated development environment (IDE), but also an extensible platform for developing digital tools and applications.
+Exercise files for my course Learning Eclipse which is an essential tool for developers—it's not only an integrated development environment (IDE), but also an extensible platform for developing digital tools and applications.
+Get course here http://bit.ly/2LKe9OA